Dir: Mikkel Munch-Falls

-NOTHING’S ALL BAD lazily up in a nutshell then you could say that it’s a Danish MAGNOLIA, focusing on the sex lives of four disparate, but increasingly linked, characters, but that really would do a disservice to a film that is much more distinctive than that.
+Mikkel Munch-Falls’ first feature is one of the most accomplished debuts I’ve seen in a long time (and a lot of filmmakers took their first bows at this year’s LFF).
+If you want to wrap Nothing's All Bad lazily up in a nutshell then you could say that it’s a Danish Magnolia, focusing on the sex lives of four disparate, but increasingly linked, characters, but that really would do a disservice to a film that is much more distinctive than that.

 Each character drives their own story.
-There is Ingeborg (Jørgensen), a widow in her sixties who is increasingly isolated.
-This leads her to, one night, bring home Anders (Jessen), a nineteen year old working as a bi-sexual rent boy.
-Then there is Anna (Lehfeldt), an attractive woman in her early thirties, who worries that her recent mastectomy has made her unattractive and there is Anders (Prip), a middle-aged man whose drive to expose himself has seen him convicted of sexual offences.
+There is Ingeborg (Bodil Jørgensen), a widow in her sixties who is increasingly isolated.
+This leads her to, one night, bring home Anders (Sebastian Jessen), a nineteen year old working as a bi-sexual rent boy.
+Then there is Anna (Mille Lehfeldt), an attractive woman in her early thirties, who worries that her recent mastectomy has made her unattractive and there is Anders (Henrik Prip), a middle-aged man whose drive to expose himself has seen him convicted of sexual offences.
 All their stories unfold separately, but they also cross paths, and draw together into an utterly compelling patchwork.

 Each story is compelling in and of itself, but for me none more so than Anna’s heartbreaking section of the film.
 Mille Lehfeldt, who has little dialogue to work with and few scenes with other characters, gives perhaps the best performance I’ve seen by an actress this year.
 She’s able to communicate the turmoil that Anna is going through with a series of gestures, with the way she regards her scarred body.
 It would be easy to play Anna badly, any actress could scream, tear her hair out, break down in tears while feeling her chest.
 Lehfeldt does none of this, instead she internalizes, making the smallest of moments feel like an emotional shot to the gut.
 I can’t tell you where Anna’s story ends up, but it’s horrifically sad, and difficult to uderstand if you saw it written down, but Lehfeldt, with the help of Munch-Falls’ sensitive script, sells every moment.